 Named after Captain Daniel Ross, the Ross Island is now renamed as the "Netaji Shubash Chandra Bose Dweep" by prime minister Narendra Modi in 2018.
-It is a very small island that comes under the south Andaman district, Port Blair and is barely 5 Kms from the Water Sports Complex, making it one of easiest inter-island to visit during your trip to Andamans.
+It is a very small destination that comes under the south Andaman district, Port Blair and is barely 5 Kms from the Water Sports Complex, making it one of easiest inter-island to visit during your trip to Andamans.

-Although most of the attraction in Andaman are famous for beaches and water sports, Ross Island brings a bit of history to the table that makes your vacation complete.
+Although most of the attractions in Andaman are famous for beaches and water sports, Ross Island brings a bit of history to the table that makes your vacation complete.

 This Island was first occupied in 1782 and a sanatorium was build there, and then again in 1857 by the British who used it as a Administrative Headquarters for 85 years.
 During this time, a lot of important government offices were made by the British on this penal settlement, which were later abandoned after an earthquake in 1941.